LVooooors/ETHGlobalLondon/README.md

 ## tl;dr:

-We fix LVR in Uniswap via v4 hooks using external SUAVE calls for credible second-bid (Vickery) auctions for top-of-block arb-swap rights, redistributing the profit to the LPs.
+We fix LVR (loss versus rebalancing, esp. wrt CEX) in Uniswap v4 pools by distributing the arbitrage MEV back to LPs.
+We achieve this with v4 hooks that utilise external SUAVE calls to run credible second-bid (Vickery) auctions for top-of-block swap rights.

 ![alt text](image.png)